sgnix/nike-challenge/README.md

 A map of the vicinity (3 miles of radius) is displayed

-A call to the Trimet API is periodically made, the data is parsed, processed and updated in the list of vehicles as well as the bus markers on the map.
+A call to the TriMet API is periodically made, the data is parsed, processed and updated in the list of vehicles as well as the bus markers on the map.

 For more details, please refer to the source code of [app.js](https://github.com/naturalist/nike-challenge-node/blob/master/js/app.js), which is fairly small, clean and well commented.